dubai fountain show times

 Dubai Fountain Information & Facts

-The Dubai Fountain is a choreographed fountain system set on a 30 acre lake called Burj Khalifa Lake.
-It is one of the most popular tourist attractions in Dubai and the whole area does get extremely busy on weekends.
+The Dubai Fountain is a choreographed fountain system set on a 30-acre lake called Burj Khalifa Lake.
+It is one of the most popular tourist attractions in Dubai.

 The songs change for each show ranging from Lionel Richie to Classical Arabic songs.